deadmanIsARabbit/typo3_docchecklogin/Documentation/BestPractice/InlineLogin.rst

 .. _inline-login:

 ===============
-Inline Login
+Inline login
 ===============

-If you want to use the Login Template directly inside a Fluid Template, for example to use it in a Popup, you can do so by creating a lib Element.
+If you want to use the login template directly inside a fluid template, for example to use it in a popup, you can do so by creating a lib element.

-Got to your typoscript Configuration and add + edit the following code.
+Got to your typoscript configuration and add & edit the following code.

 .. code-block:: php